 has effect on and after transfer day as if any reference in the agreement or instrument to the East Fremantle Fund were (unless the context otherwise requires) a reference to the Town of East Fremantle.

+[Section 14 inserted by No. 9 of 2013 s.
+6.]

 15. Final report on East Fremantle Fund

 As soon as reasonably practicable after transfer day, the Town of East Fremantle must prepare and give to the Minister a report that does the following —